Axia-Tech/AXIA-wiki/docs/learn/learn-cross-consensus.md

 An ultra-high level non-Turing-complete computer whose instructions are designed in a way to be roughly at the same level as transactions.

 A _message_ in XCM is simply just a programme that runs on the `XCVM`: in other words, one or more XCM instructions.
-To learn more about the XCVM and the XCM Format, see the latest [blog post](https://medium.com/axiacoin.network/xcm-the-cross-consensus-message-format-3b77b1373392) by Dr. Gavin Wood.
+To learn more about the XCVM and the XCM Format, see the latest [blog post](https://medium.com/AXIA.network/xcm-the-cross-consensus-message-format-3b77b1373392) by Dr. Gavin Wood.

-      AXIACoin comes with three distinct systems for actually communicating XCM messages between its constituent chains.
+      AXIA comes with three distinct systems for actually communicating XCM messages between its constituent chains.

 The following diagram shows the XCM tech stack: